 Determine your tax form and deadline

 Not all businesses are created equally.
 Everyone has to pay up, but how and when you need to file is determined by your business type.
 Sole proprietor?
 You’re filing Schedule C by April 15.
 S Corporation?
 You’re filing IRS Form 1120-S by March 15.

 Start the tax filing process by understanding your form and deadline.

 Tax Filing Forms and Deadlines

 |Multi-Member LLC||Form 1065 and Schedule K-1||March 15|

 |Corporations||Form 1120||April 15 (If fiscal year ends December 31)|

-It’s worth noting that you do get a brief extension if April or March 15 falls on a weekend.
+It’s worth noting that you do get a brief extension if April or March 15 falls on a weekend or a federal holiday.
 Taxes will be due the following business day.